foxleigh81/foxbot/README.md

 To view the items in that list in your bot, you can send a `/list` command.

 ## Roadmap
+This is version 1 of my application I have the following updates in mind:
+- Add Docker compatibility to make deployment and installation easier
-This is version 1 of my application, I also plan to add the ability to parse comma separated lists as well as one per line and also to complete items via the bot.
+- Allow items to be added via comma separated list as well as one per line
+- Allow completions of items from the bots
+- Add tests